Engineering Human-Computer Interaction

 Schedule

-Be careful, deadlines are coming quickly short and it is not possible to postpone them.
+Be careful, deadlines are coming quickly short and it is not possible to postpone them once they have been agreed.
 You must work regularly and efficiently from the start of the project.
 Do not neglect the dependence on the field study, which requires thoughtful organization.

 | N° | Date | Type | Topic | Deadlines |